amuza2/100DaysOfCode/README.md

 ## Day 9-10:

-An upwork project for scraping clinic names and urls
+An upwork project for scraping clinique names and urls

 code: [here](Day9-10)